Rakaneth/spellweaver-kotlin/README.md

 ## Foes ##

 While descending into the depths to retrieve your master's spellbook, you may encounter various types of monsters.
-These monsters may vary in exact type, but the following symbols indicate types:
+These monsters may vary in exact species, but the following symbols indicate types:

 * `d`: demon
 * `e`: elemental